 As you may know, a lot has happened lately with autonomous technology in the trucking industry.

-Manufacturers like Volvo, Daimler, Tesla and a new tech company called Otto have developed and are testing self-driving trucks.
-Proponents of automated vehicles tout how they will make trucking freight safer, cheaper and more efficient.
+Manufacturers like Volvo, Daimler, Tesla and Otto have developed and are testing self-driving trucks.
+Even companies like Walmart and Amazon are already rolling out autonomous trucks.
+Proponents of automated vehicles tout how they will make trucking freight safer, cheaper and more efficient, helping to smooth out supply chain gaps.
 An article in the Los Angeles Times predicted that over 1.7 million truck driving jobs could be eliminated by automation within the next decade.

 Worried yet?
 Don’t be.